AdamGonda/adamgonda.com/_posts/2020-10-20-The-console-runner.md

 %}

-As you can see we have two main parts, one is the `console-runner` where most ot the `I/O` happens, and an other is the game where we will implement our game logic, with a clear `API` between the two.
+As you can see we have two main parts, one is the `console-runner` where most of the `I/O` happens, and another is the game where we will implement our game logic, with a clear `API` between the two.

 It is a nice practice to separate the presentation from the business logic.
 This approach simplifies our application and sets clear boundaries.
-So when we implement the game, our only job will be to deal with the game specific issues.
+So when we implement the game, our only job will be to deal with the game-specific issues.

 We will lay down the basis of our setup now but we won't get into the game part just jet, first I like you to